2.1. Introduction to parametrization

 2.1.1.1.
 Where does training data come from?

 Training data can come from experiment or literature.
-Most commonly, however, training data comes from calculations done yourself at higher levels of theory like DFT.
+Most commonly, however, training data comes from calculations done by yourself at a higher levels of theory like DFT.
 From these calculations (or jobs) one then extracts the information that they would like the model to get right.

 2.1.1.2.
 What items can I include in my training set?

-Training data can be any combination of any physical properties: energies, forces, bond distances, bond angles, dihedral angles, charges, stresses, frequencies etc. If fact, ParAMS allows you include any value which can be extracted from an AMSJob in the training set.
+Training data can be any combination of any physical properties: energies, forces, bond distances, bond angles, dihedral angles, charges, stresses, frequencies etc. In fact, ParAMS allows you include any value which can be extracted from an AMSJob in the training set.
 For a full list of available properties, and how to setup your own, see Extractors and Comparators.

 2.1.1.3.
 What types of jobs should I run?